 What is the EU Settlement Scheme?

-The EU Settlement Scheme is a free Scheme which enables EEA and Swiss citizens resident in the UK, and their family members, to obtain the status they will require in order to live and work in the UK after it leaves the EU.
+- The EU Settlement Scheme is a free Scheme which enables EEA and Swiss citizens resident in the UK, and their family members, to obtain the status they will require in order to live and work in the UK after 30 June 2021.

 How many people have applied?

 - According to the latest published statistics up to the end of February 2020, there have been more than 3.34 million applications and internal figures show that more than 3 million have been granted status.

 - Updated figures are published each month and more detailed figures are published quarterly.

 What support is available?